Personal Electrification Planner Methodology

 To estimate savings for heating and cooling, cooking, water heating, and clothes drying upgrades:

-The savings and energy estimates are based on modeled building energy savings calculated by the National Renewable Energy Laboratory (NREL) and available publicly as part of their ResStock End Use Savings Shapes dataset.
+The savings and energy estimates are derived from simulations of buildings under various upgrade scenarios such as weatherization and swapping out fossil fuel appliances for efficient electric alternatives.
+These are modeled based on National Renewable Energy Laboratory (NREL)’s publicly available ResStock dataset.
 This dataset consists of 550,000 simulated residential building models that statistically represent every residential housing unit in the contiguous United States.
-For each simulated building, ResStock uses EnergyPlus, the Department of Energy’s open-source building energy modeling tool, to model the energy used by every appliance in the building.
+For each simulated building, EnergyPlus, the Department of Energy’s open-source building energy modeling tool, is used to model energy used by every appliance in the building.

 We then use your provided home profile to find a similar set of building models in ResStock based on your appliances’ fuel types, your county, and your home’s characteristics such as occupancy and square footage.
 Your savings estimates are calculated from the savings for similar building models.
 In situations where there are not enough building models in your county with similar characteristics, we aggregate savings estimates for similar homes in a larger geographic area, such as the state.

-To estimate savings, we first calculate the change in energy usage when the upgrade is applied.
-To translate that energy consumption to dollar amounts, we use historical energy prices from the U.S. Energy Information Administration (EIA) for your state.
-Actual energy prices for your area will vary based on your utility.
+To translate methane gas and electric energy consumption to dollar amounts, we use revenues and sales volumes reported by your utility to the U.S. Energy Information Administration (EIA) to calculate an average county price, which we then apply to your estimated consumption.
+For propane and fuel oil consumption, we use historical energy prices from the EIA for your state.
 We estimate the greenhouse gas emissions using emissions factors included in ResStock from NREL, projecting emissions into the future in a scenario where 95% of our electricity comes from carbon-free sources by 2050.

 To estimate savings for rooftop solar upgrades: